 - Other Names: Rigel, Algebar, Elgebar, Beta Ori,

 When is Rigel best seen?

 Orion can be seen in the northern hemisphere from late autumn to early spring, and in the southern hemisphere in the summer months.
 Its brightest star, Rigel, reaches its highest elevation on the 12th of December and on the 24th of January each year, when it can be seen in both hemispheres since it is located on the celestial equator.
 This fact makes it one of the most important navigational stars in the sky, since it can be seen in all of the world’s oceans and seas, except for areas within 8 degrees of the North Pole.

-Rigel is accepted to have evolved off the main sequence, and some investigators estimate that it has lost as much as 3 solar masses of material during is short life of only 7 to 9 million years.
+The Rigel star system has evolved off the main sequence, and some investigators estimate that it has lost as much as 3 solar masses of material during its short life of only 7 to 9 million years.
 It is expected that Rigel will eventually end its life in a type II supernova explosion, providing the material for future star formation.
-The two main components of this binary star system are Rigel A and Rigel B.

 – Rigel A: This is a blue-white supergiant with an absolute magnitude of -7.84.
 The appellation “supergiant” is no exaggeration, either, as Rigel A has roughly 24 times the mass of the Sun, it shines 120,000 brighter, and is 80 times as big as the result of it swelling up, having depleted its hydrogen fuel supply.